-Margaree Little's debut collection, Rest(Four Way Books, March 2018), emerged out of her work with a humanitarian aid organization on the U.S./Mexico border from 2009-2011.
+Margaree Little's debut collection, "Rest," emerged out of her work with a humanitarian aid organization on the U.S./Mexico border from 2009-2011.
 In 2010, Little was with a group of volunteers who found the unidentified remains of a man who had died while trying to cross.
-The poems in Restattempt to honor this one unknown life.
+The poems in "Rest" attempt to honor this one unknown life.

 Described by Mary Szybist as "formidable, vital, human work," "Rest" has been supported by a 2013 Rona Jaffe Foundation Writers' Award, a 2015 John Ciardi Scholarship from the Bread Loaf Writers' Conference, a 2016 Bread Loaf Bakeless Camargo Fellowship, a 2016-2018 Kenyon Review Fellowship, and a 2018 Ohio Individual Excellence Award.
 "Rest" was a featured poetry title in Publishers Weekly's Spring 2018 Announcement and a Top Spring Poetry selection from Library Journal.